C3 – Total water use in the Republic of Armenia

 (C3) Water use by NACE and years, Statistical Committee of the Republic of Armenia (ArmStatBank)

-Although a certain increase in water losses was recorded in 2000-2017 (758.9 million m3 in 2000, 825.4 million m3 in 2017), however, a decrease in water losses was observed in 2018-2021 (788 million m3 in 2018, 710 million m3 in 2021).
+Although a certain increase in water losses was recorded in 2000-2017 (758.9 million m3 in 2000 and 825.4 million m3 in 2017), but in 2018-2022 a decrease in water losses is observed (788 million m3 in 2018 and 649.5 million m3 in 2022).

 Year GDP at purchasing power parity (PPP, 2017)*, mln. $ Water use per unit of GDP at purchasing power parity (PPP, 2017), kg/$1000